jthlim/javelin-steno/script.md

       - `playbackCount`: Number of times the signal is sent.
 0 = infinite.
       - `carrierFrequency`: Frequency in Hz
       - `dutyCycle`: Typically 33, representing 33% duty cycle.
-      - `repeatMode`: Same flags as described for sendInfraredData.
+      - `flags`: Same flags as described for sendInfraredData.
+                 Endian flags are not used.
       - `repeatDelayLow`, `repeatDelayHigh`: Repeat delay in microseconds.

 ## Miscellaneous Functions